 History A Level

-History will provide you with a wide range of valuable skills.
-You will learn how to research and assess information and to present it either as a verbal or written report/essay.
-These skills are much in demand by employers and universities.
-The course looks at the fate of monarchies in revolution in 17th Century England and the clash of ideologies and during the Cold War.
+An A Level in History will provide you with a wide range of valuable skills.
+You will learn how to research and assess information and to present it either as a verbal or written report/essay – skills which are much in demand by employers and universities alike.

 You will learn how to research and assess information, and to present it either as a verbal or written report/essay; these skills are in high demand by employers and universities.
 The course looks at the fate of monarchies in revolution in 17th century England and the relationship between East and West during the Cold War and involves some extensive reading.